Wilson-Bila/Delivery-Web-App/README.md

 Delivery-Web-Site
+Programing Language: Php
+Database: MySQL
-With Php, Database: MySQL This WebSite is about purchases and delivery.
+This WebSite is about purchases and delivery.